gustavogorges/gustavogorges/README.md

 I'm a passionate software developer with a keen interest in open-source projects and innovative technologies.

-- 🔭 I’m currently working with Angular and Spring Boot
+- 🔭 I’m currently working with C# .NET
 - 🌱 I’m currently learning NextJS and NodeJS.

 ## Languages and Tools